github/docs/content/github/authenticating-to-github/keeping-your-account-and-data-secure/authorizing-oauth-apps.md

 If you belong to any organizations that enforce SAML single sign-on, you must have an active SAML session for each organization each time you authorize an {% data variables.product.prodname_oauth_app %}.

+{% tip %}

+**Tip:** If you are encountering errors authenticating to an organization that enforces SAML single sign-on, you may need to revoke the OAuth App from your [account settings page](https://github.com/settings/applications) and repeat the authentication flow to reauthorize it.

+{% endtip %}

 ## Further reading

 - "[About {% data variables.product.prodname_oauth_app %} access restrictions](/articles/about-oauth-app-access-restrictions)"